-• We urge the State to make Compensation Board funding a top priority, fully funding local positions that fall under its purview.
-It should not increase the local share of funding Constitutional offices or divert money away from them, but increase dollars needed for their operation.

-• We support returning funding responsibility for the Line of Duty Act (LODA) to the State.
-In the absence of that, there should be no new or enhanced benefits that increase locality costs.

-• We urge state funding of the HB 599 law enforcement program in accordance with Code of Virginia provisions.

-• The State should increase funding to the Virginia Juvenile Community Crime Control Act program, which has cut in half the number of juvenile justice commitments over the past decade.

-• We support funding for mental health and substance abuse services at juvenile detention centers.
+- We urge the State to make Compensation Board funding a top priority, fully funding local positions that fall under its purview.
+It should not increase the local share of funding Constitutional offices or divert money away from them, but increase dollars needed for their operation. - We support returning funding responsibility for the Line of Duty Act (LODA) to the State.
+In the absence of that, there should be no new or enhanced benefits that increase locality costs. - We urge state funding of the HB 599 law enforcement program in accordance with Code of Virginia provisions. - The State should increase funding to the Virginia Juvenile Community Crime Control Act program, which has greatly reduced the number of juvenile justice commitments over the past decade. - We support funding for mental health and substance abuse services at juvenile detention centers.
+Jails: - As the state prisoner reimbursement rate is insufficient to cover actual costs, jail per diem funding should be increased to levels that better represent the costs of housing inmates, and be regularly adjusted for inflation.
+The State should fund four quarters of payments per year in the budget, and pay for the medical costs and any necessary mental health assessments costs for inmates. - The State should not shift costs to localities by altering the definition of state-responsible prisoner. - The State should continue to allow exemptions from the federal prisoner offset.

-Jails:

-• As the state prisoner reimbursement rate is insufficient to cover actual costs, the State should restore per diem payments to localities 1) for housing state-responsible prisoners to \$14 per day, and 2) for housing local responsible offenders to \$8 per day.
-If a state-responsible prisoner is sentenced to serve in jail for more than one year, then the State should compensate the jail for the actual cost of incarceration.

-• The State should not shift costs to localities by altering the definition of state-responsible prisoner.

-• The State should continue to allow exemptions from the federal prisoner offset.